 Our technology identifies gaps in learning at the most granular level.
 We understand that students need to be able to add before they can multiply.
 If a student answers a question incorrectly, we walk them through the problem-solving process, step-by-step, much like a teacher would.
 And through this process, we can pinpoint the exact concept the student is struggling with and get to work on closing the gaps.
 Furthermore, we generate personalized review questions that target each student’s gaps, providing another opportunity for students to cement their understanding of Algebraic concepts.
 This is what makes our technology so unique – we not only identify the gaps at a granular level, but also provide multiple ways to help students close the gaps and build a strong foundation.

-We’re now into the second half of the year.
 Do you have students who are struggling, who need help building foundational skills?
 Students whom you think are at risk?
 Could you or your teachers benefit from additional tools and resources?
 Have you been searching for solutions for your classroom or school?
 Why not sign up for a short, online demo to see how we can help?